scaleoutsystems/fedn/test/mnist-pytorch/README.md

 > Note that this assumes that a FEDn network is up and running with the "pytorch" helper, which is identified in "config/settings-reducer.yaml" (see separate deployment instructions).
 If you are connecting against a reducer part of a distributed setup and provide a 'extra_hosts' file.

 ### Provide local training and test data
-This example assumes that trainig and test data is available as 'test/mnist/data/train.csv' and 'test/mnist/data/test.csv'.
-Data can be downloaded from e.g. https://www.kaggle.com/oddrationale/mnist-in-csv, but there are several hosted versions available.
+This example is provided with the mnist dataset from https://s3.amazonaws.com/img-datasets/mnist.npz data/mnist.npz.
 To make testing flexible, each client subsamples from this dataset upon first invokation of a training request, then cache this subsampled data for use for the remaining lifetime of the client.
-The subsample size is configured as described in the next section.

 ### Configuring the tests
 We have made it possible to configure a couple of settings to vary the conditions for the training.
 These configurations are expsosed in the file 'settings.yaml':